danielrcollins1/OED-Expanded/x-additional-material.md

 **Helmets**: For each armor type, the listed AC assumes the use of a helmet.
 If a helmet is not worn, then a 1 point penalty to AC is applied.

 ### Upkeep Costs ###
-Should calculating and tracking 1% of XP prove troublesome, you can instead opt charge at level up, as a form of deferred upkeep.
+Should calculating and tracking 1% of XP prove troublesome, you can instead opt to charge at level up, as a form of deferred upkeep.
 This charge is equal to 5% of the XP needed for the level, in Silver.
 Ex: 100 SP to become a 2nd level Fighter, 480 SP to become an 5th level Thief, 5,000 SP to become a 9th level Wizard, etc.

 ## Grievous Wounds